danielpatha/league-lounge-solo/README.md

 4. Navigate into the repository's folder in your terminal
 5. Open VS Code (or editor of your choice) and open the folder
 6. In the terminal of VS Code run `npm install` to install all dependencies
-7. Create a `.env` file at the root of the project and paste this line into the file:
 8. Create a database named `minneleagues` in PostgresSQL If you would like to name your database something else, you will need to change `minneleagues` to the name of your new database name in `server/modules/pool.js`
 9. The queries in the database.sql file are set up to create all the necessary tables that you need.
 Copy and paste those queries in the SQL query of the database.
-If you'd like to add dummy data in the database to test the app, you can run this command in your code editor terminal, psql -d faceless_pro -f dummyDataDump.sql, which will create a postico database using the dummyDataDump.sql file.
+If you'd like to add dummy data in the database to test the app, you can run this command in your code editor terminal, psql -d minneleagues -f dummyDataDump.sql, which will create a postico database using the dummyDataDump.sql file.
 10. Run `npm run server` in your VS Code terminal
 11. Open a second terminal and run `npm run client`